facebook/jscodeshift/CONTRIBUTING.md

 The code of conduct is described in [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md)

 ## Our Development Process
-The majority of development on jscodeshift will occur through GitHub.
+The majority of development on evcodeshift will occur through GitHub.
 Accordingly, the process for contributing will follow standard GitHub protocol.

 ## Pull Requests